mattidorsch/synspec51_fork/README.md

 - `fcov` (optional) - partial-coverage fudge: rescales the wind NLTE line opacity as if only a fraction `fcov` of the stellar disk were covered (picket fence).
 Weakens saturated lines but also guts unsaturated ones; `fshld` is usually the better dial (default 1 = off)
 - `fshld` (optional) - multiplies the self-shielding optical depth of the two-level source function, `S = (1-eps)*K2(fshld*tau)*J_cont + eps*B`: values < 1 mean a leaky slow zone, giving weak red-wing P Cygni emission and partial filling of photospheric resonance cores (typical 0.1; default 1)
 - `bspan` (optional) - span of the C1 Hermite bridge between the base/plateau and the pure beta-law, in units of the local slope length (default 4).
 With a plateau, a large `bspan` makes the bridge (not the beta-law) control the mid-velocity structure and `beta` has little effect; `bspan` = 0.3-1 hands the velocity range above the plateau to the beta-law.
 Smaller `bspan` puts more column at high velocity (deeper absorption near the terminal-velocity edge)
+- `TILT` (optional) - empirical ionization tilt: the weight of stage `iztilt` of element `iatilt` (both spectroscopic, 1 = neutral) is multiplied by `(v/vtilt)**qtilt` before the stage weights are renormalized, so the element total is preserved. `qtilt` < 0 concentrates the ion at low velocity and depletes it in the outer envelope - more absorption along the line of sight, less scattered emission from the extended wind. `vtcut` > 0 turns the monotonic tilt into a peak at `vtcut`.
+Photospheric layers are untouched (default `qtilt` = 0 = off)
+- `COVER` (optional) - flux-level partial coverage, `F = (1-fpcov)*F_phot + fpcov*F_windabs + F_windemis`: a fraction `1-fpcov` of the disk is seen without wind absorption, so saturated troughs floor at `1-fpcov` while the envelope emission is untouched.
+Unlike `fcov` this does not rescale opacity, so unsaturated lines are unaffected (default 1 = full coverage)
+- `COMP` (optional) - discrete absorbing component in front of the wind: a structure at velocity `v0` with Doppler parameter `b` (km/s) covering a fraction `fcov` of the disk.
+One ground-term column `log(N/g)` (cm^-2) per ion fixes the optical depth in every line of that ion, so doublet ratios are not free parameters.
+No emission is added (a small covering fraction subtends a small solid angle).
+The optional trailing `Texc` (K) populates every line of the ion by a Boltzmann factor; absent or <= 0 means a cold absorber and only ground-term lines are included.
+Use for DAC/CIR-like features that no beta-law can produce

 Typical luminous sdO settings (following [Krticka et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...593A.101K/abstract), Mdot = 1e-12 - 1e-9 Msun / yr, vinf = 500 - 1800 km/s depending on radius and Teff):
 ```text